Glossary of Terms

 Level of Study

-This relates to the level of study on the Burgess scale and is a standard academic measure and indicator of courses across the UK’s academic courses.
+This relates to the level of study on the Burgess scale.
+It is a standard academic measure and indicator of courses across the UK’s academic programmes.

 Malpractice